M-o-a-T/moat-kv/docs/source/client_protocol.rst

 nchain
 ------

-This field tells the DistKV server how many change entries to return.
+This field tells the MoaT-KV server how many change entries to return.
 The default is zero.
 If you want to update a value, retrieve the original with ``nchain`` set to one.
-Synchronization between DistKV servers requires the number of possible partitions plus one, in order to protect against spurious conflict reports.
+Synchronization between MoaT-KV servers requires the number of possible partitions plus one, in order to protect against spurious conflict reports.